MatrixRequirements/matrix-sdk/README.md

 location (`matrix-client-server/server/Clouds/client/build/js/types/matrixapi/index.d.ts`),
 and rename it to matrixApi.d.ts.

+Also, copy `matrix-client-server/server/Clouds/client/build/js/consoleapi.js` and rename it to `index.js`.

 If a new version is made, update the version number in the package.json file, and publish it with `npm publish`.